nemequ/portable-snippets/README.md

  * [exact-width](https://github.com/nemequ/portable-snippets/tree/master/exact-width) —
    exact width types (think `<stdint.h>`) which are used by some other headers

-There are also a few modules under heavy development which are not yet ready for deployment, but would benefit greatly from testing:
+There are also a few modules which are not yet ready for widespread use, but would benefit greatly from testing:

  * [clock](https://github.com/nemequ/portable-snippets/tree/master/clock) —
    cross-platform wall clock, CPU time, and monotonic time